mkabilov/pg2ch/README.md

     publication_name: {postgresql publication name}

 db_path: {path to the persistent storage dir where table lsn positions will be stored}
+db_type: {type of the storage, "diskv" or "mmap", default "diskv"}
+gzip_compression: {gzip compression level: "no", "bestspeed", "bestcompression", "default", "huffmanonly", default: "no"}
 ```

 ### Sample setup: